KSoonYo/sample-hardhat-pjt-for-klaytn/README.md

-# Sample Hardhat Project
+# Sample Hardhat Project for Klaytn(KIP7, Upgradeable contract, Kaikas wallet)

-This project demonstrates a basic Hardhat use case.
+This project demonstrates a basic Hardhat use case **for Klaytn network**.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract.

+Plus, there is a simple frontend project which shows how to use Kaikas wallet API and connect Kaikas wallet.
+The project was created by `next.js`

+## Deploy contract

 Try running some of the following tasks: